athena-framework/website/docs/components/config.md

-User defined annotations registered via [ACF.configuration_annotation](https://athena-framework.github.io/athena/Athena/Config.html#configuration_annotation(name,*args,&)-macro) may also be used to allow for more advanced logic for use within your middleware.
-An example of this could be a `@[Paginated]` or `@[RateLimited]` annotation.
-See [ART::Events::RequestAware](https://athena-framework.github.io/athena/Athena/Routing/Events/RequestAware.html) for more information.

 Listeners of an event including `self` also have access to the `ART::Action` that will be handling the given `#request` via `.request.action`.
 In addition, any custom annotations defined using `Athena::Config.configuration_annotation` are accessible via `ART::Action#annotation_configurations`.
 The main purpose of this is to allow for more advanced annotation based `ART::ParamConverterInterface` and `ART::Listeners`' logic.